 In 2016, the HHC lawyers provided legal advice to 997 asylum seekers detained and represented 178 clients during their judicial review of detention.
-Data for 2017 are not available.
+For 2017 and 2018data is only available for the number of all representation by the HHC lawyers at courts.